tsmx/express-jwt-validator/README.md

 });
 ```

+For further customizing please refer to the [configuration options](#configuration-options).

 ## How it works

 This module exports a middleware function for express to check a request for a valid JSON Web token authorization.
 The token must be provided as a bearer token in the HTTP request header according to the [RFC standard](https://datatracker.ietf.org/doc/html/rfc6750#section-2.1).